Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this information from The Explanation, Why Human Life?
-The Biggest Unanswered Question of All Time
+The No. 1 Unanswered Question of All Time